You try to make changes but somehow they don’t stick.

 Having compassion and empathy for where you are at is also important.
 Judgment and guilt don’t lead to lasting behavior change.

 Recognize the lifestyle changes you are making and build upon that foundation.
-Turn up the volume on the positive voice in your head – it can lead the way for increasing motivation and importance is ways you never imagined would transpire.
+Turn up the volume on the positive voice in your head – it can lead the way for increasing motivation and confidence in ways you never imagined would transpire.